mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/manifest_file/index.md

 ## Up next

 Now that we have a PWA manifest file, let's [create a secure connection](/en-US/docs/Web/Progressive_web_apps/Tutorials/Intro/Secure).
-While no frameworks are needed to create a PWA, we will use X to create a secure connection; a PWA requirement.
+While no frameworks are needed to create a PWA, we will use Node's `npx` to create a secure connection; a PWA requirement.

 {{PreviousMenuNext("Web/Progressive_web_apps/Tutorials/Intro/JavaScript_functionality", "Web/Progressive_web_apps/Tutorials/Intro/Secure", "Web/Progressive_web_apps/Tutorials/Intro")}}